Order-One Rolling Shutter Cameras: Rolling shutter camera model

 \section{Rolling shutter camera model}

-A rolling shutter camera arises from moving a perspective camera with center $C$ and projection plane $\Pi$ in the space $\PP^3$ while scanning the projection plane $\Pi$ along a pencil $\mathcal{R}$ of (parallel) rolling image lines.
-Rolling lines capture the effect of the rolling shutter.
+An \emph{RS camera} is defined by moving a perspective camera with center $C$ and projection plane $\Pi$ in the space $\PP^3$ while scanning the projection plane $\Pi$ along a pencil $\mathcal{R}$ of (parallel) lines.
+The lines in this pencil are called \emph{rolling image lines}.
+They capture the geometry of the rolling shutter effect.
 In applications, $C$, $\Pi$ and lines $r \in \mathcal{R}$ are functions of time.
 However, typically, $\mathcal{R}$ is in one-to-one correspondence with a time interval.
 Thus, we use $r$ to parameterize the camera motion and write $C(r)$ and $\Pi(r)$.